 The Navy said in a release that the crash could have been avoided, adding that it "resulted primarily from complacency, over-confidence and lack of procedural compliance."

 UH-60 Black Hawk helicopter

-Officials ended the search Monday for the five soldiers aboard an Army Black Hawk helicopter that crashed in the ocean off the coast of Hawaii on Aug.
+An Army Black helicopter crashed in the ocean off the coast of Hawaii on Aug.
 15.

 Two Black Hawk aircrews were participating in training exercises when communications were lost.

 Crews from the Army, Coast Guard, Navy and local agencies in Hawaii searched around the clock as strong currents moved the wreckage into a deep-water search area that spanned 72,000 nautical miles.

 The five soldiers who went missing ranged in age from 26 to 41.
 The crew did have life vests and devices to assist with underwater breathing on the helicopter, officials said.